Bugfender has the capability of uploading your logs to an Amazon S3 bucket so that you can perform your own data analysis.

 How much does it cost?

-This feature is included in our Business and Premium plans.
+This feature is included in our Pro and Premium plans (also in the legacy Business plan).
 Please bear in mind that Amazon might charge for the usage of the S3 service.

 How to set it up?